isomerpages/nlb-curiocity/_sample/Bukit Larangan: Cradle of Early Singapore.md

 ### **Forbidden Hill**

 The island of pre-colonial Singapore was referred to as "Danmaxi" or "Temasek" (meaning "place surrounded by the sea") in Chinese historical text.
-The island was renamed "Singapura" (meaning "Lion City") by [Sang Nila Utama](https://eresources.nlb.gov.sg/infopedia/articles/SIP_93_2005-01-26.html) around 1299.
-Under his leadership as well as his descendants, namely Seri Wikrama Wira, Seri Rana Wikrama, Seri Maharaja and Iskandar Shah, this early settlement in Singapore thrived as a sea-port before it was invaded by the Majapahit Empire in 1398.
+It was also known as "Singapura" (meaning "Lion City") after [Sang Nila Utama](https://eresources.nlb.gov.sg/infopedia/articles/SIP_93_2005-01-26.html) established a settlement there around 1299.
+Under his leadership as well as his descendants, namely Seri Wikrama Wira, Seri Rana Wikrama, Seri Maharaja and Iskandar Shah, this early settlement in Singapore thrived as a sea-port.
+But it came to an end after it was invaded by the Majapahit Empire in 1398.

 _____